rna/re-former/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-In order to run the app, Download repository to your local machine, then run `rails server`.
+In order to run the app, follow the installation instructions and make sure to meet all the prerequisites.
+After that, run  `rails server`, open your browser and navigate to http://localhost:3000.

 <!-- CONTACT -->